dearhive/dearflip-vue3/README.md

 ### 5. Configure dFlip options

 The dFlip viewer is highly customizable.
-Here are some common options you can include:
+Here are some common options you can include: For more info, visit [https://dearflip.com/docs](https://dearflip.com/docs)

 ```javascript
 const flipbookOptions = {